KDKA Radio 75th Anniversary Paperweight

 use some images, I gladly agreed, and she generously sent me a copy

-of the brochure and one of these cool paperweights.
+of the brochure and one of these paperweights.

-This is one of the most unusual radio-related items that I own, right down
+This is one of the most unusual radio-related items that I own, down

-to the weathered layers of orange and white paint (and no small amount
+to the weathered layers of orange and white paint (and genuine

-of corrosion!) still visible around the edges of the tower section.
+corrosion!) visible around the edges of the tower section.

-It's a real kick to have a little slice of American broadcasting history.
+It's a kick to have a little slice of American broadcasting history.

 I keep this item front and center in my display cabinet.